Mary Radcliffe (courtier): Life at court

-Radcliffe and the Queen's jewels
+Radcliffe and the Queen's jewels and hoods

 As a lady of the privy chamber, Radcliffe was in charge of the queen's jewelry from 1587, in succession to Blanche Parry, and was usually described as "Mistress Mary Radcliffe."
 The jewel known as the "Three Brethren" was placed in her keeping, among 628 jewels inventoried by Parry.

 Radcliffe never married; she and Blanche Parry were the only gentlewomen attending Elizabeth I that shared the queen's famed virginity.
+Both Radcliffe and Blanche Parry were involved in making and maintaining headresses and veils for Elizabeth.
+In January 1570, Radcliffe was given black velvet and white satin to make "hoddes and habilliamentes", and in 1571, Radcliffe received fours of satin to line "crippens and habilliamentes".
+The word "biliment" was used for the strips of fabric at the front of a French hood and also the jewelled gold decorations.
+Radcliffe made biliments for Queen Elizabeth's hoods from white satin.

-Her name appears frequently in the lists of New Year's day gifts given to the queen, for taking receipt of jewels.
+Radcliffe's name appears frequently in the lists of New Year's Day gifts given to the queen, for taking receipt of jewels.
 On 29 June 1600 she took receipt of a jewel from Sir Thomas Egerton, which his late wife Elizabeth had borrowed.
 The piece was made of gold, and enamelled with five large diamonds and a pendant pearl.

 In July 1600 an inventory was made of the wardrobe and jewels of Queen Elizabeth.
 Radcliffe had custody of several suites of gold buttons, set with diamonds, rubies, or pearls, some called "true loves" or in "pea's cod" form or made like tortoises.
 There were several brooches or pendants, one with hands holding a sword and trowel or spade, an emblem for peace.
 Radcliffe also kept a pair of sleeves and a stomacher of cloth of silver embroidered with pearls.
 Radcliffe was still responsible for these jewels in on 28 May 1603.